 How to celebrate Look for an Evergreen Day

-Obviously, if you haven’t gotten your tree yet, then Look for an Evergreen Day is when it should happen· By understanding the difference between Blue Spruce, Douglas Fir, and the dozens of other varieties of Christmas Tree available, you’ll know which ones will have the most even spread, which ones will be the most dense, and will best compliment your home and decorating scheme.
+Obviously, if you haven’t gotten your tree yet, then Look for an Evergreen Day is when it should happen.
+By understanding the difference between Blue Spruce, Douglas Fir, and the dozens of other varieties of Christmas Tree available, you’ll know which ones will have the evenest spread, which ones will be the densest, and will best compliment your home and decorating scheme.